 4. Watch for extra signs.
 While not direct signs of SSN fraud, the OIG warns that the following instances could suggest malicious activity.

 a) Has your employer mentioned problems with your SSN while filing paperwork and taxes?

 b) Are you getting two-factor authentication requests that you didn’t submit?

 c) Are you getting emails about login attempts or password changes that you didn’t request?

 d) Have you stopped receiving bills or other correspondence in the mail?

 e) Have you begun receiving bills for products or services that aren’t yours?

-If you see suspicious activity and believe that your SSN has been stolen, read our article on reporting the theft and safeguarding your accounts.
+If you see suspicious activity and believe that your SSN has been stolen, read our comprehensive guide to Social Security scams.
 If it looks like your SSN hasn’t been misused, then we suggest you take this time to make sure it’s safe.
 You can start by removing your public records (some of which can contain your SSN) from people-search sites.
-OneRep is here to help.
-Our tool removes you from hundreds of people-search engines automatically.
+Onerep is here to help.
+Our tool removes you from 199 people-search engines automatically.
 Deleting your unauthorized listings from these websites will keep you off of the radar for a lot of unsavory characters, so you can live your life without fear that your identity will be stolen.